Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 Students enjoy playing games during Lunch Partners.

-Each group, formed at the beginning of the school year, is comprised of two to ten students without disabilities who come alongside the student with a special need.
-Students without disabilities sign up with friend groups or ask to be placed in new groups in order to get to know new students.
-This model has addressed the need for smaller groups and allows for more interaction.
-An added blessing came with this change: we rarely have difficulty with interpersonal conflict and our students with disabilities have multiple groups, allowing them to meet daily.
+With verbal permission from both students and their parents, each Lunch Partner group is formed at the beginning of the school year.
+These groups consist of two to ten students without disabilities who partner with a student with a disability.
+Students without disabilities can sign up with friends or choose to be placed in new groups to meet new people.
+This model has addressed the need for smaller, more intimate groups, allowing for better interaction and fewer interpersonal conflicts.

 Special Events